florenceasitwas/site/_texts/bigallo_hotspots.md

 Bernardo Daddi, c.
 1342.

-__Bernardo Daddi__ painted this unique fresco, containing the earliest recorded depiction of the city of Florence, circa *1342*.
-Located in the open-air audience hall of the Misericordia's first property, such an individual image served to distinguish the company from the other charitable organizations ministering to the city's poor.
+__Bernardo Daddi__ painted this standout fresco, containing the earliest recorded depiction of the city of Florence, circa 1342.
+Originally located in the open-air audience hall of the Company of the Misericordia's first property, such a unique image served to distinguish the company from the other charitable organizations ministering to the city's poor.
+The roundels lining the female figures cloak contain references to the Corporal Works of Mercy performed by the Company and other confraternities like it.

 [Read More]